lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 MBL are released and the OpenStudio team would like to check if there are non-trivial changes they need to integrate.

+Literature review
+"""""""""""""""""

+There have been several attempts to represent or use XML in relation to Modelica in the past (:cite:`Landin2014`, :cite:`Fritzson2003G`, :cite:`Pop2003`, :cite:`Pop2005`, and :cite:`Reisenbichler2006`).

+In particular, N. Landin did work with Modelon using JModelica to export XML for the purpose of model exchange :cite:`Landin2014` -- this is very similar to our use case.
+Unfortunately, this work deals only with "flattened" models -- Modelica models that have been instantiated with all of the hierarchy removed.
+For our use case, the hierarchy must be preserved so that the OpenStudio team can build a new model through instantiation of models from the MBL.

+The paper by Reisenbichler 2006 motivates the usage of XML in association with Modelica without getting into specifics :cite:`Reisenbichler2006`.
+The remaining work by Pop and Fritzson is thus the only comprehensive work on an XML representation of Modelica *source* AST that appears in the literature (:cite:`Pop2003`, :cite:`Pop2005`, and :cite:`Fritzson2003G`).
+The purpose of the XML work by Pop and Fritzson was to create a complete XML representation of the entire Modelica source.
+It is generally a good reference but we note that it is, perhaps unnecessarily, verbose for our current needs.
+As such, although we will refer to this work, we do not plan to duplicate it.

 Discussion and Details
 """"""""""""""""""""""